 It is with great pleasure that I and CCRSM team have undertaken the task of designing and developing this intellectual output for STAMP project along with the invaluable contribution of distinguished experts proposed by the European Music Council and partner-members of the Consortium.

 Fluency with technological advancements and adaptability with rapid changes are also essential.
-Such series of webinars aim in offering a wide spectrum of topics, ideas, knowledges and experiences, stirring up the imagination and energy, motivation and positive emotions of all professionals involved in the music sector and opening up the road to reinvigorate the musical cultures, ideas, past and present musical experiences and activities across Europe.
+Such series of webinars aim in offering a wide spectrum of topics, ideas, pieces of knowledge and experiences, stirring up the imagination and energy, motivation and positive emotions of all professionals involved in the music sector and opening up the road to reinvigorate the musical cultures, ideas, past and present musical experiences and activities across Europe.

 Main aims (also in accordance with the STAMP proposal)